Irish National Liberation Army: Post-ceasefire activities

 The INLA maintains a presence in parts of Northern Ireland and has carried out punishment beatings on alleged petty criminals.

 The Independent Monitoring Commission (IMC), which monitored paramilitary activity in Northern Ireland, stated in a November 2004 report that the INLA was heavily involved in criminality.
 In 1997, an INLA man named John Morris was shot dead by Garda Síochána (the Republic's police force) in Dublin during the attempted robbery of a newspaper distributor's depot in Inchicore.
 Three other INLA members were arrested in the incident.
 In 1999, the INLA in Dublin became involved in a feud with a criminal gang in the city.
 After a young INLA man named Patrick Campbell was killed by drug dealers, the INLA carried out several shootings in reprisal, including at least one killing.
 Journalist Paul Williams has also stated the INLA, especially in Dublin, is now primarily a front for organised crime.
 The IRSP and INLA deny these allegations, arguing that no one has been simultaneously convicted of membership in the INLA and of drug offences.
-The IRSP and the INLA have both strongly denied any involvement with drug dealing, stating that the INLA has threatened criminals which it stated have falsely used its name.
+The IRSP and the INLA have both strongly denied any involvement with drug dealing, stating that the INLA has threatened criminals who it stated have falsely used its name.

 The October 2006 IMC report stated that the INLA "was not capable of undertaking a sustained campaign [against the United Kingdom], nor does it aspire to".

 In December 2007, disturbances broke out at an INLA parade in the Bogside in Derry between spectators and Police Service of Northern Ireland (PSNI) officers attempting to arrest four of the marchers.

 In the Seventeenth and Eighteenth IMC reports the INLA was said to remain a threat, with a desire to mount attacks that could well be more dangerous in the future, but was characterized as being largely a criminal enterprise at that time.
 The INLA killed Brian McGlynn on 3 June 2007 during the span of the first of these reports.
 This killing was said to have occurred because the victim used the INLA name in the drug trade.
-On 24 June 2008, the INLA was said to have committed the murder of Emmett Shiels, although the IMC report did indicate the investigation was continuing.
+On 24 June 2008, the INLA was said to have murdered Emmett Shiels, although the IMC report did indicate the investigation was continuing.

 It was also said to be partaking in "serious crimes" such as drug dealing, extortion, robbery, fuel laundering and smuggling.
 Furthermore, the INLA and Continuity IRA were stated to have co-operated.